Leading and advancing collaboration to end homelessness in our region.

 Continuum of Care (CoC)

-The Metro Denver CoC is a regional system that coordinates services and housing for people people experiencing homelessness.
+The Metro Denver CoC is a regional system that coordinates services and housing for people experiencing homelessness.
 The Metropolitan Denver Continuum of Care includes prevention/diversion, street outreach, emergency shelter, transitional housing, rapid rehousing, and permanent supportive housing.

 MDHI works closely with each county in the continuum (Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, and Jefferson) to build a homeless crisis response system that gets people back into housing as quickly as possible.